Somayyah/website/content/posts/Unlocking Visual Creativity in 2023 with ChatGPExploring-the-New-DALL-E-Feature-in-ChatGPT.md

 date: 2023-12-22
 description: "Unlock your visual creativity in 2023 with ChatGPT!
 Discover the power of DALL-E 3, the AI system that generates stunning images from text."
 type: "post"
-tags: ["technology", "artificial intelligence", "how-to", "AI", "chatgpt", "openai", "dall e", "prompt engineering", "midjourney"]
+tags: ["technology", "artificial intelligence", "how-to", "ai", "chatgpt", "openai", "dall e", "prompt engineering", "midjourney"]
 ---

 # What is DALL-E 3 and how can I use DALL-E 3 in ChatGPT?